It’s the time or year when we have to gear up against summer mosquitoes—and non-toxic citronella candles are one of the easiest ways to do it.

 If you want to dive deeper into the world of non-toxic candles in general, you can check out our main candle guide.

-How to Use Organic Citronella Candles Properly
+How to Use Citronella Candles Properly

 Choose a candle that is appropriate for the size of the area you want to protect.
 A general rule of thumb is to use one medium-sized candle for every 10-12 square feet of space.

-Place your non-toxic citronella candles strategically around the area you want to protect, such as on a patio table, near the entrance to your home, or along the perimeter of your backyard.
+Place your candles strategically around the area you want to protect, such as on a patio table, near the entrance to your home, or along the perimeter of your backyard.
 This will help to create a barrier that can keep mosquitoes and other insects at bay.

 It’s best to light citronella candles early, before mosquitoes and other insects become too active.
 It’s easier to keep them out than it is to get rid of them once they start swarming.